robojones/mystuff/README.md

 `mystuff` makes it easier to organize your local modules.
 ## Installation
 `npm install mystuff`
-When you require `mystuff` for the first time it creates a folder named "own_modules" in your users home directory.
+When you require `mystuff` for the first time it creates a folder named `own_modules` in your users home directory.
 In this folder you can place your own modules.
 ## Own Modules
 You can create your modules in two ways: as a single JavaScript file or as a directory.
 ### File
-1. Create a JavaScript file e.g. `example.js` in the "own_modules"-folder.
+1. Create a JavaScript file e.g. `example.js` in the `own_modules` folder.
 2. Write your Code in the file and set the `module.exports` property.
 3. Now you can require this file in all of your projects.
 ```